Inoperable Lung Cancer: What To Expect | MyLungCancerTeam

 Radiation Therapy

-Another type of radiotherapy called brachytherapy may also be recommended during the early stages of lung cancer.
+Another type of radiotherapy called “brachytherapy” may also be recommended during the early stages of lung cancer.
 During brachytherapy, doctors place radioactive material directly inside of the body, next to the tumor.
 Brachytherapy is most effective for treating lung cancer cells that are in or next to the main airways.
 There are also focused methods of radiation, but they may require special equipment to compensate for breathing movements of the lung.

 Systemic Therapy

 Systemic therapy includes medication that travels through the bloodstream to reach all parts of the body.
 Systemic therapy can kill cancer cells even in situations where a tumor can’t be surgically removed.
 Doctors may give people with lung cancer a single drug or combinations of several different types of medication.
 These treatments may help people live longer and have a better quality of life.
-Systemic therapy for NSCLC includes:

 • Chemotherapy — Drugs that kill cancer cells or prevent them from making copies of themselves